Benchmarking and Analyzing Generative Data for Visual Recognition: Extended Analysis

 \section{Extended Analysis}

 In order to demonstrate that the CLER Score can effectively verify data quality and quantify the improvement of downstream tasks after adding the data to training, we conducted correlation analysis on linear probing accuracy in the main paper.
-In this section, we first further investigate the CLER score's correlation with finetuned accuracy, as well as on other types of external data.
-We also analyze the CLER score performance when evaluating on different architectures.
+In this section, we further investigate the CLER score performance when evaluating on different architectures.